girlscript/winter-of-contributing/Competitive_Programming/C++/Recursion & Backtracking/Backtracking/NQueens.md

     <p>Image Source:https://geekstocode.com/wp-content/uploads/2020/03/NQueen.png </p>
 </div>

-Similarly we can find possible solutions for 5-Queens, 6-Queens, 8-Queens Problems.
+Similarly, we can find possible solutions for 5-Queens, 6-Queens, 8-Queens, and so on problems.